Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Introduction

 \section{Introduction}

-In data centers (DCs), network LBs play a significant role to distribute requests from clients across a cluster of application servers and provide scalable services~\cite{eisenbud2016maglev}.
-With the advance of virtualisation technology and elastic data centers~\cite{dragoni2017microservices}, application servers can be instantiated on heterogeneous architectures~\cite{kumar2020fast} and have different processing capacities.
-This requires network LBs to make fair workloads distribution decisions based on instant server load states to optimise resource utilisation, as shown in Figure~\ref{fig:architecture}, so that less application servers can be provisioned to guarantee the quality of service (QoS), with reduced operational costs.
-However, there are two challenges for network LBs to make fair workloads distribution decisions.
+In data centers (DCs), network load balancers (LBs) play a significant role to distribute time-sensitive requests from clients across a cluster of application servers and provide scalable services~\cite{eisenbud2016maglev}.
+The network topology of load balanced system in real-world DCs is depicted in Figure~\ref{fig:architecture}.
+With the advancement of virtualisation technology and elastic data centers~\cite{dragoni2017microservices}, application servers can be instantiated on heterogeneous architectures~\cite{kumar2020fast} and have different processing capacities.
+This requires network LBs to make fair workloads distribution decisions based on instant server load states to optimise resource utilisation, so that less application servers can be provisioned to provide better quality of service (QoS)--lower job completion time (JCT)--with reduced operational costs.
+However, there are \textbf{2 challenges} for network LBs to make fair workloads distribution decisions in real-world systems.

-First, network LBs (LBs) have limited observations to make informed decisions.
-Operating at the Transport Layer, network LBs are agnostic to Application-Layer protocol and do not inspect the Application-Layer headers in network packets, in order to generalise to all types of network applications~\cite{eisenbud2016maglev}.
-However, this makes LBs also agnostic to the information of received requests and network flows (jobs) -- \textit{e.g.}, expected job completion time (JCT) -- when making load balancing decisions, which can lead to overloaded servers dealing with multiple heavy network flows~\cite{twf2020}.
-Besides, in modern DCs, multiple LBs are deployed to avoid single-point-of-failure and improve system reliability.
-Though informative features can be extracted from network packets, the presence of multiple LBs to have only partial observations on the network traffic and workloads distributed among servers.
+\textbf{Network LBs have limited observations to make informed decisions.} Operating at the Transport Layer, network LBs are agnostic to Application-Layer protocol and do not inspect the Application-Layer headers or payloads in network packets, in order to generalise to, and stay universal for all types of network applications~\cite{eisenbud2016maglev}.
+However, this makes LBs also agnostic to the information of received requests and network flows (jobs)--\textit{e.g.}, expected JCT, computation intensity, required database--when making load balancing decisions, which can lead to overloaded servers dealing with multiple heavy network flows~\cite{twf2020}.
+Besides, to avoid single-point-of-failure and improve system reliability, multiple LBs are deployed in modern DCs so that the service stays available when a LB fails.
+To improve workload distribution fairness, heuristic LBs~\cite{twf2020} make informed load balancing decisions based on simple features (\eg the number of on-going connections) extracted from network packets.
+However, the presence of multiple LBs makes them have only partial observations on the network traffic and workloads distributed among servers.
 An example of partial observation of the number of on-going flows is depicted in Figure~\ref{fig:feature-1lb-vs-2lb-nf}.
+In presence of $2$ LBs at the same time, the counted number of flows (\texttt{\#flow}) no longer reflect the actual number of busy threads (\texttt{\#threads}) on the server.
+This indicates that more features--especially those that are not affected by partial observations (\eg latency-related features)--should be taken into account when making load balancing decisions.